Tumor antigen

 The spectrum of target antigens associated with tumor immunity and allo-immunity after allogeneic hematopoietic stem cell transplantation.
 Host-derived T and B cells can be induced to recognize tumor-associated antigens, whereas donor-derived B and T cells can recognize both tumor-associated antigens and alloantigens.

-Tumor antigen is an antigenic substance produced in tumor cells, i.e., it triggers an immune response in the host.
-Tumor antigens are useful tumor markers in identifying tumor cells with diagnostic tests and are potential candidates for use in cancer therapy.
-The field of cancer immunology studies such topics.
+Tumor antigen is a substance produced in tumor cells that triggers an immune response in the host.
+Tumor antigens are used tumor markers to identify tumor cells with diagnostic tests.
+The broader field of cancer immunology studies tumor antigens and other ways of provoking the immune system to attack tumor cells.